-The President of the Constitutional Court is elected by his peers for a time period of three (3) renewable years.
+The President of the Constitutional Court is appointed by the President of the Republic from among the members of the Court for a time period of six (06) years.
+He has preponderant vote [voix] in case of a tie.

 The members of the Constitutional Court, during the duration of their mandates, may not be prosecuted or arrested without the authorization of the Constitutional Court except in case of flagrante delicto.
 In this case, the President of the Constitutional Court must be referred to [the matter] immediately and at the latest within forty-eight hours.